heptarch/heptarch.github.io/lab/bell.md

 	   obligation!) to creatively explore as their research antennae dictate (*freedom*).
 Maybe the effort is distributed or self-organized via the magic of the internet, so no one needs to worry about money, just about time (*security*).

-focus, security, separation, coupling, management
+separation, coupling, management